qarmin/czkawka/README.md

 - Saving results to file - allows to easily read entries found by tool
 - Rich search option - allows setting absolute included and excluded directories, set of allowed files extensions or excluded items with * wildcard
 - Multiple tools to use:
-  - Duplicates - Finds duplicates basing on its size(fast) or hash(accurate)
+  - Duplicates - Finds duplicates basing on its size(fast), hash(accurate)
   - Empty Folders - Finds empty folders with help of advanced algorithm
   - Big Files - Finds provided number of the biggest files in given location
   - Empty Files - Looks for empty files across disk
-  - Temporary Files - Allows to find files
+  - Temporary Files - Allows finding temporary files

 ## TODO
 - Comments - a lot of things should be described